Use the following menu options to navigate the SL1 user interface:

 To enable the debug option for a process:

-1. Click the Save button in the Process Editor page.
+- Click the Process Editor page. button in the

 TIP: To view a list of IP addresses for all appliances in your system, go to the Appliance Manager page (System > Settings > Appliances).